 Are electric bicycles allowed on the track?

-With the exception of the 50 km Express version of the Tour de l’Île, all types of bicycles are permitted, including unicycles, tandems and electric-assisted bicycles (with an engine of maximum 500 watts and a speed of no more than 35 km/h).
+All types of bicycles are permitted, including unicycles, tandems and electric-assisted bicycles (with an engine of maximum 500 watts and a speed of no more than 35 km/h).
 Scooters equipped with pedals and electric unicycles, also known as solowheels or gyroroues, are forbidden.

 Are animals allowed on the Tour?